Why We're Special

 Communications with Parents and Caregivers

-We offer parent and caregivers real-time updates about their children through the app, See Saw.
+We offer parents and caregivers real-time updates about their children through the app, See Saw.
 Our REMIND system also provides updates and information via text messages.
+And we encourage our parents and caregivers in the use of the mobile app, Sparkler.
+Sparkler helps parents to check in on how their child is doing against key milestones — and provides activities to spark their early learning.

 The safety and well-being of children is our top priority, so we’ve put new practices in place as a result of the recent coronavirus crisis.
 We’ve added hand washing stations, hand sanitizing stations at each classroom, body temperature scanning, and ZONOS sanitizing systems for daily cleaning of toys and frequently touched objects.
 Each of our staff is also first aid and CPR trained.